tofuyong/tofuyong.github.io/_posts/2023-07-20-swift-part-one-swift-basics copy.markdown

 {% endhighlight swift %}

 <p><b>4.
 Type Alias</b></p>
-This is a pretty neat feature that allows me to create my own type, which is an alias of another type.
+Type Alias is a neat feature that allows creation of a customised type, which is an alias of another type.

 {% highlight swift %}
 typealias CupOfCoffee = String